-This delicious Cuban Sandwich Melt is made with Slow Cooker Cuban Pork, butter-crisped ham, and melty Swiss cheese.
-Pile all that high on your favorite sturdy sandwich bread, grill it to perfection with plenty of butter, and you’re in sandwich heaven.JUMP TO RECIPE
+This delicious Cuban Panini Melt is made with Slow Cooker Cuban Roast Pork, butter-crisped ham, and melty Swiss cheese.
+Pile all that high on your favorite sturdy sandwich bread, grill it to perfection with plenty of butter, and you’re in Cuban sandwich heaven.JUMP TO RECIPE

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 One of my ALL TIME FAVORITE sandwiches is 100% the Cuban!
 It’s the perfect combo of flavors.
 For this Cuban Sandwich Melt, I combine slow cooked Cuban style pork, deli ham that’s been crisped in butter, plenty of sliced Swiss cheese, garlic mayo, mustard and pickles for an unforgettable sandwich.